funkindy/ranker/README.md

 * Ranker uses Postgresql as database engine.
 All necessary migration files are included.

 * (provided for portability) Django i18n compiled file `.mo` is included in the repo.
-Dont forget to recompile it with `$ ./manage.py compilemessages` if updating translations.
+Dont forget to recompile it with `$ ./manage.py compilemessages` if updating translations. `gettext` utility is needed for this (`sudo apt install gettext`).

 ##### Local installation steps: